aizcutei/nanometers/README.md

 |Linux|🚧|✅ * No test yet|✅ * No test yet|

 ---

+### Self build

+You should have Rust installed.
+If not, install it from [here](https://www.rust-lang.org/tools/install).

+Clone the repository:

+`git clone`

+Build the project:

+`cargo build --release`

 ### Testing locally

 Make sure you are using the latest version of stable rust by running `rustup update`.